Using GFP as a Proof of Principle for the ability of Cupid to

 introduce functional proteins rapidly into living cells

-– We have fused the Green Fluorescent Protein (GFP) to the cell-permeable peptide Cupid to create Cupid-GFP.
+– We have fused the Green Fluorescent Protein (GFP) to the cell-penetrating peptide Cupid to create Cupid-GFP.

 – Crucially, when solubilised in water or media, Cupid-GFP is non-fluorescent.
-Cupid-GFP is only fluorescent when folded correctly, and this only happens within live cells, offering a key advantage over other GFP constructs.
+Cupid-GFP is only fluorescent when folded correctly, and this only happens within live cells, offering a key advantage over other CPP-GFP constructs.

 – When added to a culture of mouse cardiomyocytes we observe a time-dependent increase in characteristic GFP fluorescence within the living cells monitored using confocal fluorescent microscopy.